This DPA is for illustrative purposes only. To request an executable version of this DPA, please email email@example.com

 The data importer is Palo Alto Software, Inc., a provider of software for business planning and email management.

-Categories of data subjects set out under Section 4 of the Data Processing Agreement to which the Clauses are attached.
+Categories of data subjects set out under Section 4.4(a) of the Palo Alto Software Data Processing Agreement to which the Clauses are attached.

-Categories of personal data set out under Section 4 of the Data Processing Agreement to which the Clauses are attached.
+Categories of personal data set out under Section 4.4(b) of the Palo Alto Software Data Processing Agreement to which the Clauses are attached.

 The parties do not anticipate the transfer of special categories of data.

-The processing activities set out under Section 4 of the Data Processing Agreement to which the Clauses are attached:
+The processing activities set out under Section 4.4 (c) and (d) of the Palo Alto Software Data Processing Agreement to which the Clauses are attached:

 Appendix 2 to the Standard Contractual Clauses